Explore an enchanting part of Italy

 Today you take a boat cruise to the Aeolian Islands, a small volcanic archipelago boasting UNESCO World Heritage status.
 You stop at Lipari, the largest and most active of these islands, though Lipari Town - a colourful seaport town - is the closest thing to a capital city.
 The further away from the bustling harbour, with it's pastel-coloured houses, the scenery turns wilder, with dense greenery and rugged hillsides rising out of the water.

-Next up is Vulcano, famed for its hot springs and volcanic peaks emitting their visible sulphurous smoke.
-Believed by the Romans to be a byproduct from the God of Fire's underground workshop, they named the island in his honour, and today it still has a feel of the mysterious about it, with its black beaches, natural mud baths and rugged coastline.
+Continue to Vulcano, which is famed for its hot springs and volcanic peaks emitting their visible sulphurous smoke.
+Believed by the Romans to be a byproduct from the God of Fire's underground workshop, the island was named in his honour.
+Even today the black beaches, natural mud baths and rugged coastline have a touch of mythology in them.

 Spend today at leisure, perhaps taking advantage of the hotel's two swimming pools.
 Otherwise you might like to relax on one of the town's beaches.
 If you enter the water there is an abundance of sea life to admire, all mixed in with the usually unseen, fossilised lava flows from age-old Etna eruptions.